 Listen to the true friend.

 This article is adapted from a lesson in my online, mindful self-compassion course, True Friend.
+Pay by donation.
 Find out about this 15-lesson course.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.